 Being able to have a platform to give back to the community.
 I think that’s the reason why I started Painting Hope.
 Also, to have a platform at this point to give a career to employees and being able to support their families as well.
 To think that I started this business by myself and now I’m able to support multiple families, it’s just very rewarding.

-Rodrigo Vasconcellos was interviewed by Mike Starling, PPC Editor.
+Rodrigo Vasconcellos was interviewed for the Pro on the Go series by Mike Starling, PPC Editor.
+Video production by Mike Starling, with assistance by Brett Huus.
 Read more of what pro painters have discovered on the job in the PPC What I’ve Learned archive.